3-5 Day Itinerary for an Epic Moab Summer Road Trip

 Day 4 – Float the Colorado River

-A trip to Moab wouldn’t be complete without floating the Colorado River!
+A trip to Moab wouldn’t be complete without floating on the Colorado River!

-You can bring your own gear, or find a guiding outfit to take you stand-up paddle boarding or whitewater rafting along the Colorado River.
+You can bring your own gear or find a guiding outfit to take you stand-up paddle boarding or whitewater rafting.

 If you aren’t bringing your own gear, we recommend calling around to pre-book your adventure ahead of time.
 Whitewater rafting through Cataract Canyon is incredible.
 We have done it two times in March (during college Spring Break).